kamalkoranga/kamalkoranga/README.md

 ## What I'm doing
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Codehub](https://github.com/Kamalkoranga/final_year_project)
+- 🔭 I’m not currently working because of my boards are going on.

-- 🌱 I’m currently learning Python and PHP
+- 🌱 I’m currently learning Chemistry :)

 - ❓ Ask me about anything related to Python stack and related technologies